larskanis/eventbox/README.md

   end

   # Fetch a value from the queue or suspend the caller until a value has been enqueued
+  # yield methods are completely processed, but return not before a result has been yielded
   yield_call def deq(result)
     if @que.empty?
       @waiting << result      # Don't return a value now, but enqueue the request as waiting